codetheuri/codetheuri/README.md

  👯 I’m looking to collaborate on any web project

-  💬 Ask me about html,CSS, javascript, vue, react, php and mysql
+  💬 Ask me about python, Django, javascript, vue, php and mysql

  📫 How to reach me: theurij113@gmail.com